 Building off of the amazing number of local ordinances addressing single-use plastics, it is time to take a big step and tee up for a statewide plastic bag bill (see below).
 This sense of timing was reinforced by the recent announcement that Kroger, the parent company of Fred Meyer, QFC and other major grocers across the US, that they are phasing out carry-home plastic bags.

-China’s recyclables import restrictions spur action
+China’s import restrictions spur action

 Washington’s cities and counties are reeling from the major crisis that has been precipitated by China’s new restrictions on accepting recycled materials from oversees.
 Our local materials recycling facilities (MRFs) are no longer able to send their bales of recyclable materials to China.
 At first, these bales were being redirected to other Southeast Asian countries, but this outlet is slowly closing as well.
 Costs are rising, and in some areas, these increased costs are being passed along to residents in the form of monthly surcharges.
 This is forcing all of us to rethink our recycling system.
 Thus, we are working with partners on several major policies that would revamp the system and also bring more funds in to help support cities’ and counties’ recycling programs, including education, and litter programs.
 We will also support a bill to reduce single-use plastic food serviceware.

 Other zero waste issues